abrahamahn/piano-keys/README.md

 Simple emulation of piano player on website.

-You’re a web developer who has been hired by a music education company.
-This client wants you to create an interactive game to help their beginner-level piano students study.
-Create a piano player with DOM events in JavaScript!

 ## Javascript
 ```
 // The keys and notes variables store the piano keys